This post may contain affiliate links.

 - Sprinkle in water, 1 tablespoon at a time, moistening the flour with your hands or a fork.
 Gather into a ball.
-If the ball crumbles easily, continue adding 1 tbsp of water at a time and working into the dough until no longer crumbly.
+If the ball crumbles easily, continue adding 1 tablespoon of water at a time and working into the dough until no longer crumbly.

 - Refrigerate the dough for 30 minutes (you can prepare the filling during this time).